godotengine/godot-docs/tutorials/viewports/viewports.rst

 *The same scene with Debug Draw set to Overdraw*

 Lastly, Wireframe draws the scene using only the edges of triangles in the meshes.
-NOTE: as of the writting of this (v3.0.2) wireframe is broken and currently just renders the scene normally.
+NOTE: as of the writing of this (v3.0.2) wireframe is broken and currently just renders the scene normally.

 Render target
 -------------